shiyis/politics/README.md

 ---
 ### Dynamically Measuring Political Opinions and Subjectivity with VAE

-Drawing inspiration from one of the studies conducted on measuring political subjectivity and quantifying author's political stance through variational inference, this project will largely follow [this paper](https://github.com/keyonvafa/tbip) to conduct an ad hoc analysis and unsupervised modeling over political content in the format of tweets for eliciting potential interpretable results.
+Drawing inspiration from one of the studies conducted on measuring political subjectivity and quantifying author's political stance through variational inference, this project will largely follow [this paper](https://github.com/keyonvafa/tbip) to conduct an ad hoc analysis and unsupervised modeling over political content in the format of tweets for eliciting  interpretable results.

 A simple EDA (What Is [Exploratory Data Analysis](https://medium.com/@lamsampathkumar0/eda-exploratory-data-analysis-project-using-python-de90cbf4e128)?) will also be carried out in supporting the final analysis.